-Further proving that the Whiteface Region is known for its amazing terrain and outdoor activities, a visit to the Adirondack Wildlife Refuge is a must for families!
+A visit to the Adirondack Wildlife Refuge is a must for families!
 The purpose of the refuge is to care for and rehabilitate injured or ill wildlife, from wolves to owls and plenty of other animals in between.
 Some animals are not able to be returned to the wild, so they remain in the compassionate care of refuge staff and serve as ambassador animals, enabling visitors to learn more about the extraordinary animals that live in the Adirondacks.
 It's a rare opportunity to get up close — but not too close! — to black bears, gray wolves, owls, and hawks.

 Want to stretch your legs, get in some extra steps, or just burn off some extra vacation energy?
 The Whiteface Region has is a great destination for exercise and adventure.

 Add a splash of fun at the Wilmington Town Beach during your summer vacation and enjoy the calm, refreshing waters of the Ausable River.
 Beaches in the Adirondacks have the advantage of awesome views and in Wilmington, you'll be surrounded by beautiful trees and views of the mountains.
 This beach's calm waters are especially good for very small swimmers.